Code-Institute-Submissions/foodie-2/README.md

 -

 ### Features left to implement

-- Click on Heart to add to "My favourites"
+- Click on a Heart to add to "My favourites"
 - Be able to share a recipe through Facebook/whatsapp and such
-- upload photo for your profile page
+- Upload photo for your profile page
-- add comments on other people's recipes
+- Add comments on other people's recipes
-- rating
+- Rating
 - Be able to search on ingredients
+- Pagination

 ## Technologies used